PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.tryWriteFile (file, data, options)

-This method is a wrapper for fs-promise-util.writeFile that returns a Promise.
+This method is a wrapper for fs-promise-util.writeFile that always resolves to a Promise.

 Asynchronously writes data to a file, replacing the file if it already exists. data can be a string or a buffer.